 Roughly enforcing an unpopular minority position, Laud got the woodblock blogosphere in a tizzy with heavy-handed stunts like having dissenters’ ears cut off.

 That’s the sort of thing that’ll give a guy an image problem.
-The king’s fool, Archibald Armstrong, is supposed to have tweaked our overweening subject (and warned the king against his influence*) with the punny aphorism,
+The king’s fool, Archibald Armstrong, is supposed to have tweaked our high and mighty subject (and warned the king against his influence*) with the punny aphorism,

 Give great praise to the Lord, and little laud to the devil.